Age Groups and Vaccines: Teens/College

 Students and international travel

-Whether in high school or college, many teens participate in programs that include international travel.
+Whether in high school or college, many students participate in programs that include international travel.
 If your teen is among this group, it is a good idea to get in touch with a travel clinic before it is time for the trip.
 Healthcare providers in travel clinics specialize in health concerns related to travel and provide vaccines that may be needed.
 Learn more about preparing for travel and finding a travel clinic near you.

 Materials in this section are updated as new information and vaccines become available.
 The Vaccine Education Center staff regularly reviews materials for accuracy.